Our experienced Athens DUI lawyers are available 24/7 to discuss your case at 404.816.8777. Call us today – we offer a free consultation.

 - You can put your driving privileges in jeopardy if you simply go to court and enter a guilty plea by yourself.
 If you have been arrested by an Athens DUI officer, Georgia State Patrol, or any Georgia police officer, you should have been served notice of an administrative license suspension action.
 If you enter a guilty plea without properly addressing the license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) until and unless the license suspension action is conducted properly.

-- If your license is suspended for refusing the State’s chemical test from losing a license suspension hearing or failing to submit a request for a hearing within 10 business days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
+- If your license is suspended for refusing the State’s chemical test from losing a license suspension hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
 Properly coordinating and handling the criminal case and the license suspension action can improve your chances of being able to drive.

 - Other charges in addition to your Athens DUI charge may be more serious and carry more punishment than the Athens DUI charge itself.